Groups of type $FP$ via graphical small cancellation

 If $X$ is also contractible, then $X$ and $Y$ are homotopy equivalent relative to $A$. \end{lemma}

 \begin{proof} As an inductive hypothesis, assume that $f$ is defined on $X^n\cup A$, the union of $A$ and the $n$-skeleton of $X$.
 (The induction can be started with $n=-1$ and the convention that the $-1$-skeleton of $X$ is empty.)
-It suffices to show that $f$ can be extended to each $(n+1)$-cell $\sigma$ of $X-A$.
+It suffices to show that $f$ can be extended to each $(n+1)$-cell $\sigma$ of $X$ that is not contained in $A$.
 Since $Y$ is contractible, any map from an $n$-sphere to $Y$ extends to a map from the $(n+1)$-ball to $Y$.
 Applying this statement to the map $f:\partial \sigma\rightarrow Y$ proves the claim.

 Given two maps $f,f':X\rightarrow Y$ that extend the identity map on $A$, construct a homotopy $H:X\times I\rightarrow Y$ by a similar inductive process.
 Define $H(x,0)=f(x)$ and $H(x,1)=f'(x)$ for all $x\in X$ and define $H(a,t)=a$ for all $t\in [0,1]$.
 Now suppose as an inductive hypothesis that $H$ is defined on $X\times\{0,1\}\cup A\times [0,1] \cup X^n\times [0,1]$.
 It suffices to show that $H$ can be extended to $\sigma\times[0,1]$ for each $(n+1)$-cell $\sigma$ of $X$.
-But $H$ is already defined on the $(n+1)$-sphere $\partial(\sigma\times [0,1])= \sigma\times\{0,1\}\cup \partial \sigma$, and since $Y$ is contractible this map can be extended to the $(n+2)$-ball $\sigma\times [0,1]$.
+But $H$ is already defined on the $(n+1)$-sphere $\partial(\sigma\times [0,1])= \sigma\times\{0,1\}\cup \partial \sigma\times [0,1]$, and since $Y$ is contractible this map can be extended to the $(n+2)$-ball $\sigma\times [0,1]$.